 How can endometriosis be prevented?
 Prevention of endometriosis is largely associated with lifestyle.
 Even though there is no way that you can completely prevent endometriosis, you might be able to bring down the chances of developing this condition or manage your symptoms.
 Here are some of the ways for endometriosis prevention.

-Oestrogen helps in thickening the lining area of the uterus during your menstrual period.
-So it is important to regulate the level of Oestrogen.
+Estrogen helps in thickening the lining area of the uterus during your menstrual period.
+So it is important to regulate the level of Estrogen.
 Before taking any medication, talk to your doctor about its pros and cons, and only then make a final decision.

 Benefits of exercising on health, both physical and mental, cannot be stressed more.
 It might be able to lower your chances of having endometriosis.
 Workout can help you keep your body weight under control and maintain a low and healthy body fat percentage.
 A study had shown that exercising might help in boosting good estrogen metabolites and lower bad estrogen metabolites.

 Avoid heavy drinking of alcohol

 Some studies have shown that drinking large amounts of alcohol might raise the level of estrogen in your body.
 This in turn increases your chances of having endometriosis.

 Home remedies and healthy diet